 Norton Knatchbull and Penelope Eastwood on their wedding day

 From this point onwards, the Countess has been a fixture at every royal event of consequence; amongst palace staff, she is nicknamed 'and also' as no guest list is considered complete without her.
-Offering consistent support to the Queen and Philip as they've grown older, we can expect to see a lot more of her in the future.
+Offering consistent support to the Queen and Philip as they've grown older, we can expect their friendship to only grow stronger by the day.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.